maxmcd/taut/readme.md

 Run `gulp build` to build project in build directory.
 Final folder contents should be less than 10K.
 You can check by running `./bin/size.sh`

-**Build Notes:**

-The build uses babel (es2015) and uglify for all javascript files.
-Serverside code also has more aggressive whitespace removal to deal with all the whitespace in template strings.
-Server functions are also replaced with ES6 functions in certain places.

-`./build.py` contains work-in-progress code for more aggressive size reduction based on methodologies used in js1k entries.
-This might be completed in the future to make space for more features.
-This build process would not be helpful for clientside code as gzip provides superior compression benefits.

 ### Run

 Run `gulp watch` to run locally.